matplotlib/matplotlib/doc/users/pyplot_tutorial.rst

 * Use the setter methods of the ``Line2D`` instance.  ``plot`` returns a list of lines; eg ``line1, line2 = plot(x1,y1,x2,x2)``.
-Below I have only one line so it is a list of length 1.
+Below I have only one line so it is a list of7 length 1.
 I use tuple unpacking in the ``line, = plot(x, y, 'o')`` to get the first element of the list::

       line, = plt.plot(x, y, 'o')